Skip to Main Content

 The information about the Marriott Bonvoy Boundless® Credit Card and Marriott Bonvoy Bold® Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.

-A hotel credit card is a travel card that rewards its users for brand loyalty.
-You earn points in the hotel chain’s loyalty program by using the card to book rooms at the chain’s hotels or resorts and, in some cases, by making eligible non-travel purchases.
-Other incentives may include free nights, free room upgrades and access to the hotel chain’s travel partners.
+A hotel credit card is a travel card that typically rewards its users for their loyalty to a specific hotel brand.
+You earn points in a hotel chain’s loyalty program by using the card to book rooms at the chain’s hotels or resorts and, in some cases, by making eligible non-travel purchases.
+Other incentives may include free nights, upgrades and access to the hotel chain’s travel partners.

-There are many types of hotel credit cards.
+You’ll often find two types of hotel credit cards.
 One is a co-branded hotel card that works through a partnership between an issuer and a hotel brand.
 These cards usually include enrollment in the hotel's loyalty program.
 Another type of hotel credit card is a general travel rewards card that offers hotel-related perks and benefits without being exclusively associated with a single hotel chain.
-Read on for more details.

 Pros and cons of hotel credit cards